 Internal nofollow tags were originally used for "PageRank sculpting", an outdated method that prevents the flow of PageRank to unimportant pages.
 Ever since it's been used to prevent Google from crawling certain pages when methods like robots.txt fail.
 However, some say that nofollow is a signal of distrust, and using it internally doesn't make sense.

 In 2019, Google announced to take nofollow as a signal instead of a directive and introduced 2 new attributes: rel=sponsored and rel=ugc.
-With that, Google started to count nofollow as link signal.
+With that, Google started to count nofollow as a link signal.

 True: Matt Cutts confirmed (in 2009) that PageRank sculpting doesn't work: